 Steps for completing the Future States exercise:

-On the left side, describe the Future State from the organization's perspective—the organizational benefits that the project or initiative is trying to achieve (this is usually an easy task for a project team or leader)
+On the left side, describe the future state from the organization's perspective—the organizational benefits that the project or initiative is trying to achieve (usually an easy task for a project team or leader).

-On the right side, describe the Future State for five individuals impacted by the change— how their own job will be different after the project is implemented.
+On the right side, describe the future state for five individuals impacted by the change (i.e., how their own job will be different after the project is implemented).

 Positioning Change Management

 The change management connection for this exercise is the perspective of change on two levels: the organizational level and the individual level.
-In the exercise, you use a fairly simple and accessible model (the three states of change) as the foundation for examining the Future State at the organizational and the individual levels.
-You may find that your project team can instantly define the Future State from the organization's perspective, but struggle to even begin defining individual Future States.
+You may find that your project team can instantly define the future state from the organization's perspective, but struggle to define individual future states.

 This exercise can be eye-opening for many who have always thought about change strictly in terms of the organizational perspective.
-On a single sheet of paper, you are able to introduce the individual level of change and start the discussion about how to best facilitate these changes.
+On a single page, you can introduce the individual level of change and start the discussion about how to best facilitate these changes.

 What This Means for You

 The case for change management can certainly be made more analytical, more data-driven and more rigorous.
-However, the first step in building buy-in and commitment to change management is helping your project teams redefine how they view change—away from a strictly technical view of the project and toward a more complete view that includes the individuals who have to ultimately embrace and adopt the change.
-This exercise is designed to help you position and anchor change management for a project team with a simple analysis that starts with nothing more than a blank sheet of paper and a project to consider.
+However, the first step in building buy-in and commitment to change management is helping your project teams redefine how they view change—away from a strictly technical view of the project and toward a more complete view that includes the individuals who must ultimately engage with and adopt the change.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.